-- 14.1 Any member of the public shall be entitled to address the Council for up to 3 minutes or to ask any Member of the Council a question. - 14.2 In order to exercise this right prior notice must be given to the Chief Executive before 5:00 pm on the working day before the meeting. - 14.3 At an ordinary meeting any address or question from a member of the public may be on any matter directly relevant to the business of Council or the City. - 14.4 In the case of Budget Council, any public participants must address business on the agenda in so far as it may relate to the setting of the budget for the coming financial year. - 14.5 In the case of an extraordinary meeting public participants must only address the business on the agenda. - 14.6 In the light of the special nature of the annual meeting the public participation rights given by this Rule will not apply. - 14.7 In exercising his or her public participation rights a member of the public must not: - Say anything which is defamatory or discriminatory - Criticise or make any personal attack on an officer - Disclose confidential or exempt information including personal information about an individual without that person's consent - 14.8 Any questions to Council shall be put and answered without discussion, either by a direct answer or, on questions which could not reasonably be dealt with at the meeting, by a written answer. - 14.9 No other discussion will take place on any matter raised by a member of the public when addressing the Council.
+- 14.3 At an ordinary meeting any address or question from a member of the public may be on any matter directly relevant to the business of Council or the City. - 14.4 In the case of Budget Council, any public participants must address business on the agenda in so far as it may relate to the setting of the budget for the coming financial year. - 14.5 In the case of an extraordinary meeting public participants must only address the business on the agenda. - 14.6 In the light of the special nature of the annual meeting the public participation rights given by this Rule will not apply. - 14.7 In exercising his or her public participation rights a member of the public is entitled to express views positive or negative about the performance of the Council but must not: - Say anything which is defamatory or discriminatory - Criticise or make any personal attack on an officer - Disclose confidential or exempt information including personal information about an individual without that person's consent - 14.8 Any questions to Council shall be put and answered without discussion, either by a direct answer or, on questions which could not reasonably be dealt with at the meeting, by a written answer sent within ten working days. - 14.9 No other discussion will take place on any matter raised by a member of the public when addressing the Council.
 When the speaker has finished, the Lord Mayor will announce how the issues raised by the participant will be dealt with.
 The options most usually being: - i. to note the comments made;